Dem investigative dreams to meet cold, hard congressional reality

 And as Hill Democrats are quick to point out, the odds of a Republican Senate voting overwhelmingly to remove a Republican president impeached by a Democratic House currently lie somewhere between slim and none.
 Meanwhile, as the Senate's GOP leader pointed out last week, his party paid a steep political price two decades ago for ignoring the partisan headwinds surrounding their decision to impeach a president.

-In fact, Senate Majority Leader Mitch McConnell, R-Ky., warned House Democrats Wednesday, any Trump investigations under their new majority over the next two years “might not be a smart strategy.”
+In fact, Senate Majority Leader Mitch McConnell, R-Ky., warned House Democrats Wednesday that any Trump investigations under their new majority over the next two years "might not be a smart strategy."

 "The whole issue of presidential harassment is interesting.
 I remember when we tried it in the late '90s," he told reporters.
 "We impeached President Clinton.
 His numbers went up and ours went down."